Larry R. Marshall: Career

 Venture Capital firms Main Sequence, Blackbird, The Renewable Energy Fund, Southern Cross Venture Partners.

 He is a Federation Fellow, a Fellow of AICD, AIP, and FTSE.

-He is a published author, a book "Invention to Innovation" and sits on the boards of Fortescue, Nanosonics, Australian National University, Great Barrier Reef Foundation.
+He is a published author, a book "Invention to Innovation", Chaired the American Chamber of Commerce, and sits on the boards of Fortescue, Nanosonics, Australian National University, Great Barrier Reef Foundation.

 CSIRO

 Marshall’s vision was for CSIRO to become an innovation catalyst to solve "Australia's Innovation Dilemma".

 He created $10B more value that any prior CEO, and took CSIRO 80% of the way to Net Zero.

 He narrowed CSIRO’s focus to solving Australia’s 6 National Challenges: Health, Environment, Food, Energy, Future Industry, and National Security.
 He created a National Missions program to solve these challenges.

 He led CSIRO’s first acquisition, NICTA &andcreated Australia’s largest AI group Data61; created the ON Program, a National science accelerator that outperformed the famous US iCorps accelerator; and raised the first VC Fund in Government, Main Sequence, now a $1B fund supporting scientist CEOs.